NINJA GAIDEN 4 Review: Legacy Reborn with Razor-Sharp Combat

 A Tribute to Tomonobu Itagaki

-The late Tomonobu Itagaki, creator of Ninja Gaiden’s modern era, is honored by both fans and developers throughout the game’s credits and community.
-Multiple player reviews pay tribute to his influence, reminding readers that without his vision, the series would never have reached such heights.
+The recently departed Tomonobu Itagaki, the godfather of Ninja Gaiden in its present form, is memorialized across both the credits and throughout the game’s community by fans and devs alike.
+Various player reviews in tribute to his vision assure readers that without him, the series would have never seen such heights.

 “Rest in Peace Tomonobu Itagaki-san.
 You revived this franchise one last time and gave us greatness.”

-It’s a touching undercurrent — a passing of the torch between generations of developers and players alike.
+It’s a touching undercurrent — there among the hand-off between generations of developers and players.

 Verdict: A Blade That Cuts Both Ways

-NINJA GAIDEN 4 is a paradox — both a love letter and a rebellion.
-It captures the core thrill of the series’ combat while daring to reinterpret its identity.
-In doing so, it alienates some veterans but brings new players into the fold.
+NINJA GAIDEN 4 is a paradox — simultaneously a love letter and an act of defiance.
+It distills what is most thrilling about the series’ combat then has the guts to interpret its identity.
+In the process, it alienates some veterans but sails new players onboard.

-Where Ninja Gaiden 2 was about mechanical mastery, NINJA GAIDEN 4 is about momentum and spectacle.
-It’s less about remembering every input and more about feeling every slash.
-Whether that’s progress or dilution depends entirely on how you define Ninja Gaiden.
+Whereas Ninja Gaiden 2 was about mechanical mastery, NINJA GAIDEN 4 is about keeping up the momentum and maintaining a spectacle.
+It’s not about memory of every input, but feeling every slash.
+Whether that’s progress or a watering-down of the definition of Ninja Gaiden, I guess it depends on how you define what Ninja Gaiden is.

-Verdict: 8.5 / 10 — A fierce, beautiful revival that cuts deep, even when it stumbles.
+Verdict: 8.5/10 - A savage and gorgeous revival that cuts deeply, even in its stumbles.

 FAQ — NINJA GAIDEN 4

-Q: What is the Metacritic and Steam rating?
+Q: What is the Metacritic and Steam score?

-Q: Is it as difficult as older games?
+Q: Is it as hard as the classics?

 Final Thoughts

-NINJA GAIDEN 4 may not please everyone, but it does what great revivals should — it reignites passion, conversation, and controversy.
-The blade is sharper, the enemies faster, and the spirit of Ninja Gaiden still burns beneath the steel.
+NINJA GAIDEN 4 is not for everyone, but it does what all great revivals do – get people talking about it again, reignites the passion, and controversy.
+The blade is sharper, the bite is harder, and the spirit of Ninja Gaiden has not been dulled beneath steel and leather.

-For fans of Metal Gear Rising or Devil May Cry 5, this is a must-play.
-For purists, it’s a bittersweet evolution — one that cuts differently, but still cuts true.
+Fans of Metal Gear Rising and even Devil May Cry 5, this game is a must-play.
+For purists, it’s a bittersweet evolution — one that carries different weight, but still rings true.